-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 - 1. In Cloudera Manager, select the cluster where you want to decommission hosts. - 2.
 Click HostsAll Hosts. - 3.
 In the Filters section, click Upgrade Domain. - 4.
 Select an Upgrade Domain.